The Geography Mistakes That Most of Us Make | Reader's Digest

 Content continues below ad

-Mistake: Kashmir is part of Indiakhlongwangchao/ShutterstockDiscussing this will cause arguments and has even caused wars in that part of the world, and has for many years.
+Mistake: Kashmir may not be part of Indiakhlongwangchao/ShutterstockDiscussing this will cause arguments and has even caused wars in that part of the world, and has for many years.
 At this point in time, India, Pakistan, and the People's Republic of China all claim parts of the region, and there's no agreed-upon border.

 Mistake: The South Pole is in AntarcticaAnton_Ivanov/ShutterstockWell, this is right.
 But it's also wrong, because there are four different South Poles on the continent: The Geographic South Pole (where the earth's axis intersects Earth's crust), the Inaccessible South Pole (where Antarctica is farthest from the shoreline), the Geomagnetic South Pole (where the geomagnetic field intersects the Earth's surface), and the Magnetic South Pole (where Earth's magnetic fields intersect the crust).
 To further confuse you, because of magnetic drift, the magnetic south pole is constantly moving.